Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials

 \begin{condition}\thlabel{cond2} In addition to \thref{cond1} the long-range part satisfies $\abs{\nabla V^{lr}} \leq W_0$. \end{condition} The requirement $V = o(1)$ ensures that $V$ is relatively $H_0$-compact, whence $H = H_0 + V$ defines a self-adjoint operator with domain $D(H) = D(H_0) = H^2(\R^d)$ and essential spectrum $\sigma_{ess}(H) = [0,\infty)$.
 We shall study the strictly positive spectrum of $H$.
 To this end, \thref{cond1,cond2} are very natural; the $o(r^{-1})$ condition exactly excludes positive point spectrum, and an $L^1$ assumption naturally appears in the one-dimensional (or radial) scattering problem.

 The main goal of the present paper is to establish the limiting absorption principle in the optimal Besov setting and uniquely characterize the limiting resolvents as the solutions to the inhomogeneous Helmholtz equation that satisfy incoming/outgoing radiation conditions.
 To archive this, we establish a series of 'sharp' spectral results, namely Rellich's theorem (cf.\ \cite{Rellich43,Kato59,Agmon70}) on the absence of a certain class of slowly decaying eigenfunctions, and a number of 'smoothness bounds' (LAP bounds) on \emph{individual} resolvents in the optimal Besov setting.
 These results are interesting in their own right, and, together with the LAP, serves as key ingredients in the development of stationary scattering theory.
-Our theorems (and their proofs) are very explicit in nature, and in particular make no use of distinguished functional analysis (such as Mourre estimates).
-We remark that these results are well known under the classical and extensively studied long-range condition $W_0 = O(r^{-1-\eps}$, $\eps>0$.
-See for instance \cites{Lavine73,AgmonHormander,Hormander4,Isozaki80,Saito79,Tao} in various settings.
-As such, the achievement of the present paper is to extend a series of 'sharp' results, which usually require $O(r^{-1-\eps})$ decay on the potential in the literature, to potentials with decay dictated by \thref{cond1,cond2}.
+We remark that all of our theorems are well known under the classical and extensively studied long-range condition $W_0 = O(r^{-1-\eps})$.
+See for instance \cite{Lavine73,AgmonHormander,Hormander4,Isozaki80,Saito79,Tao} and the references therein.
+As such, the achievement of the present paper is to extend a series of 'sharp' results, which usually require $O(r^{-1-\eps})$ decay in the literature, to decay dictated by \thref{cond1,cond2}.
 In particular, we cover the interesting case $W_0 = O(r^{-1}(\log r)^{-1-\eps})$.
-The formulations of our theorems below should be compared with that of \cite{ItoSkibsted20} which served as an inspiration.
+The formulations of our theorems should be compared to that of \cite{ItoSkibsted20} which served as an inspiration.

 Decay dictated by \thref{cond2} have previously been studied by Vakulenko \cite{Vakulenko} in the short-range case and Yafaev \cite[Chapter 11]{Yafaev_analytic} in the full long-range case.
 By exhibiting a carefully constructed \emph{strictly} positive commutator, they were able to establish the absence of positive eigenvalues as well as the following smoothness bound: For any compact set $I\subseteq (0,\infty)$,